NoSkhil/pHash-api/README.md

 Why not use machine learning?

-- Significantly faster to compute, no GPU requirements, easier to scale
+- Hashes are significantly faster to compute and compare, no GPU requirements, easier to scale
 - Better for legal compliance since you can prove exact matches (which accounts for >90% of illegaly hosted content) rather than probability scores
 - DMCA law requires platforms to implement technical measures to prevent copyright infringement, hash-based filtering is cost-effective and demonstrates compliance
 - (https://www.law.cornell.edu/uscode/text/17/512)